beaujeant/beaujeant.github.io/AppSec101/lab.md

 }
 ```

-Learning C is beyond the scope of this course, so we assume you understand what this code does, but just to make sure we are on the same page: it multiplies `4` by `3` by using only the addition operation then it prints the result .
+Learning C is beyond the scope of this course, so we assume you understand what this code does, but just to make sure we are on the same page: it multiplies `4` by `3` by using only the addition operation then it prints the result.

 Now, in order to compile this code, you simply need to execute the following command: